pdjr-build/firmware-factory/modules/winint/hardware/1.0/README.md

 The proposed enclosure is a shallow flanged ABS module designed to accommodate an 80x80 PCB.

-The enclosure is drilled to accommodate a standard NMEA cable connector, two 6mm cable grommets and three 3mm LED indicators.
+The enclosure must be machined to accommodate a standard NMEA cable connector, two 6mm cable grommets and three 3mm LED indicators.
 <br clear="both"/>